 When it comes to infrastructure, Sydney is hard to beat.
 From leading universities to large shopping centres and the world’s largest natural harbour, there’s no shortage of features that make it a desirable place to live.
 Sydney features a robust transport system, including buses, trains, ferries and the recently launched light rail network.
 There are also future plans to extend the current rail system, to make the eastern suburbs more accessible.
 Sydney is also home to Australia’s busiest national airport, just 8 km from the CBD.
 This handles over 35 million passengers a year, flying to 100 destinations worldwide.

 Sydney has the largest economy in Australia and is known as the economic hub of Asia-Pacific.
-The city is comprised of various commercial areas spread out through the city – from the CBD to the docks of Botany and ‘mini-city’ of Parramatta.
+The city is comprised of various commercial areas spread out through the city – from the CBD to the docks of Botany to the Western Suburbs.
 What was once essentially known as a manufacturing city has diversified into a hub for professional, knowledge-based jobs in the business and financial service industries.
-The tourism and hospitality industries have also experienced a boom in Sydney.
-With around 16.1 million tourists visiting Sydney each year, the city is thought to generate over $30 billion to the state (NSW) economy annually.

 Sydney’s strong manufacturing and tourism market has helped fuel job creation and contribute to the city’s rapid growth.
 Since the 1970s, Sydney and Melbourne have been neck-in-neck when it comes to the highest population growth, with both cities adding around 1.7 million new residents over 40 years.